 Applications must be made at least 1 calendar month before the first collection date.

-Once you have completed your house-to-house collection, you must notify us of the result within 1 month of the collection end date.
-A form of statement for you to complete will be sent to you with your permit, however, you can complete an online return form or print a return form to complete and send back to us.
+Once you have completed your house-to-house collection, you must send us details within 1 month of the collection.
+You will receive a form with your permit to complete and return, or, you can complete an online return form.

 If we refuse to issue a permit, you have the right to appeal to the Secretary of State.
 The appeal must be made within 14 days of our decision.